McTavishLab/phycorder_example/README.md

 Update an existing alignment using a phylogeny from OpenTree:

 Install physcraper.
 Use Cleanup branch.
-To use in a virtusl environment:
+To use in a virtual environment:

 ```
   virtualenv -p python3 venv-physcraper